aDhiTthYAN/machine-learning_exercises/README.md

 ### Dataset Description

-The dataset used contains various features related to houses, such as total square footage, number of bathrooms, number of bedrooms, and price.
+The dataset used contains various features related to houses, such as total square feet, number of bathrooms, number of bedrooms, and price.

 ### Correlation Analysis